16BitWonder/Atmosphere-Toolbox/README.md

-# Kosmos Toolbox
+# Atmosphere Toolkit

-A toolbox that allows the user to change settings of the loader (requires a modified version of loader).
-It's aimed for the use with tomGER's SDFiles.
+A toolkit that allows the user to change the settings of both loader.ini and system_settings.ini and is designed for use with [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere).

 ## Current Features
 - Reading and modifying of the hbmenu launch button combination
+- Reading and modifying whether the hbmenu launches by default
-- Actually modifying the hbmenu config as well so settings stick across reboots
+- Reading and modifying whether the hbmenu can be launched from any app
+- Reading and modifying of the AMS-Mitm launch button combination
-- Reading and modifying wether the album or the hbmenu launches by default
+- Reading and modifying whether AMS-Mitm launches by default
+- Reading and modifying of the cheats launch button combination
+- Reading and modifying whether cheats launch by default

+## Planned Features
+- Toggling upload of error reports to Nintendo
+- Toggling of USB 3.0 support
+- Choosing default reboot behavior (normal, RCM or payload)
+- Toggling all cheats enabled by default
+- Toggling always save cheat toggles

 ## Credits
 - WerWolv - For the original Kosmos Updater that this is forked from